neuefische/web-exercises/sessions/js-array-methods-2/letter-puzzle/README.md

-# JS Array Methods 2: Letter Puzzle
+# JS Array Methods 2: Employee Data Puzzle

-Imagine you work in a very huge company with 500+ employees.
-All employees are stored in an array.
-Finding detailed information about specific employees could be a hard job.
-Fortunately you know some array methods that can help you.
+This challenge tasks you with navigating a large dataset of over 500 employees, utilizing JavaScript array methods to uncover and resolve a letter puzzle.

 ## Task

-First get familiar with the data.
-You can find the employees array here: `/utils/data.js`.
-In the browser preview you can see a letter puzzle.
-You can fill it step by step by answering the following questions.
-Replace the `null` with an appropriate array method.
-You can use `console.log` to check what you get.

-Switch to the  `./js/index.js`  file, open the console and browser preview and make something great happen!
+Begin by examining the employees array in /utils/data.js.
+Your goal is to solve a series of questions, each requiring a specific array method, to gradually complete by cleaning up the chaos of letters displayed in the browser preview.

+### Instructions
+- Access the `employees` data and understand its structure.
+- Proceed to `./js/index.js`.
+Each question in the challenge corresponds to a part of the puzzle, requiring the use of a particular array method.
+- Test your answers using `console.log()` and track your progress in the console and browser preview.

 ## Notes